neilramaswamy/structured-streaming/docs/guides/io/sources.md

 ### Socket source

 The socket source is named `socket`.
+The listening server socket is at the driver.

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |